Shape Selection Tool

 - Determines whether the width and height bars use the width and height of the object, while taking transforms into account.

-The stroke tab determines how strokes should look.
+The stroke tab determines how stroke around the object should look.

-The first setting is the fill of the stroke.
+The first set of buttons to choose is the fill of the stroke.
 This has the same features as the fill of the shape, so scroll down a bit for details on that.

 Then, there's the settings for the stroke style.